jaffenaegel/ili9341_OPi5plus/README.md

 # ili9341_OPi5plus
-## Repo for driving the LCD display at 30FPS on an orange pi 5 plus
+## Repo for driving the LCD display at around 30FPS on an orange pi 5 plus

-As i scoured the internet to find a way to drive the lcd display on the orangepi 5 plus using SPI.
+As I scoured the internet to find a way to drive the lcd display on the orangepi 5 plus using SPI.
 I found some repo's but couldn't get them to work on my system (or at least not above 5FPS) so I made my own code based on spidev and wiringPi.
 This library can be used in python or in c.

 ### How to use it
 In order to use this you need to connect your device as such that: